Oredreim/Oredreim/README.md

 - Cybersecurity Analyst At Deloitte | Pentester | Ethical Hacker | Cybersecurity Specialist

 Energetic, ambitious person who has developed a mature and responsible approach to ethical hacking andevery field related to Cybersecurity.
 I have Knowledge pen-testing, forensic and software development.
 Experience with tools like Python, BASH, SQL, SQL Injection, BurpSuite, GitHub, Parrot and Kali Linux.

+Repositories:
+- Complex Numbers: a simulation of the IBM Quantum Computer.
 <h2 align="left">GitHub stadistics</h2>

 <div>